giancarlocuticchia/Master-sThesis/README.md

 ## The content of this repository
 In this repository we have the following folders and files:

-* [EDSR-PyTorch](https://github.com/giancarlocuticchia/Master-sThesis/tree/main/EDSR-PyTorch): Folder with our cloned version of the original [EDSR-Pytorch](https://github.com/sanghyun-son/EDSR-PyTorch) repository, with our modified and added files.
+* [EDSR-PyTorch](EDSR-PyTorch): Folder with our cloned version of the original [EDSR-Pytorch](https://github.com/sanghyun-son/EDSR-PyTorch) repository, with our modified and added files.
+* [Example-files](Example-files): Folder with two subfolders, [Logs](Example-files/Logs) and [Measures](Example-files/Measures), containing examples of log files (in .txt format) produced while training the EDSR x4 model, and examples of measures files (in .csv) produced by our Python scripts, respectively.
+* [Figures](Figures): Folder containing images used in the README.md files in this repository.
-* [Notebooks-scripts](https://github.com/giancarlocuticchia/Master-sThesis/tree/main/Notebooks-scripts): Folder containing Jupyter Notebooks and Python scripts we produced in the realization of our work.
+* [Notebooks-scripts](Notebooks-scripts): Folder containing Jupyter Notebooks and Python scripts we produced in the realization of our work.
-* [Output-files](https://github.com/giancarlocuticchia/Master-sThesis/tree/main/Output-files): Folder containing additional files that could serve as examples.
+* [Output-files](Output-files): Folder containing additional files that could serve as examples.
-* [Documentation_EDSRPyTorch.pdf](https://github.com/giancarlocuticchia/Master-sThesis/blob/main/Documentation_EDSRPyTorch.pdf): PDF file containing the Documentation we produced (corresponding to one of the Appendices of our work).
+* [Documentation_EDSRPyTorch.pdf](Documentation_EDSRPyTorch.pdf): PDF file containing the Documentation we produced (corresponding to one of the Appendices of our work).

 More information regarding each folder can be found in them.